 Certain Group companies contribute to Government sponsored programs, the maintenance of local infrastructure and the welfare of their employees within the Russian Federation and elsewhere.
 Such contributions include assistance with the construction, development and maintenance of housing, hospitals and transport services, recreation and other social needs.
-The funding of such assistance is periodically determined by management and is appropriately capitalized or expensed as incurred.
+The funding of such assistance is periodically determined by management and is appropriately capitalized (only to the extent that they are expected to result in future economic benefits to the Group) or expensed as incurred.